 Here’s the main reasons why your arms won’t grow:

 - You aren’t doing the classic exercises properly

 - You aren’t giving your arms enough rest

-Notice how none of those reasons for why your arms aren’t growing were “you’re using too little weight” or “you’re not doing enough exercises, sets, reps, whatever”.
+Notice how none of those reasons for why your arms aren’t growing were “you need to use more weight!” or “you’re not doing enough exercises, sets, reps, whatever”.

 Throughout this article, I’ll teach you how to easily fix these mistakes so you can start to add size to your arms.

-Like I said before, this article will teach you some easy-to-follow tips that yield some BIG results.
+This article is going to teach you some easy-to-follow tips that yield some BIG results.

-We’re going to go very in-depth on how to hit each head of the muscles, but for now, understand the basics.
+We’re going to go very in-depth on how to hit each head of the muscles and ATTACK the muscle fibers with laser-like precision, but for now, understand the basics.

-Develop your mind-muscle connection, follow the tips on how to make SURE you’re doing the exercises perfectly, and be consistent.
+Develop your mind-muscle connection, follow the tips on how to make SURE you’re doing the arm exercises properly, and be consistent.